-The data underlying the financial analysis were produced through a highly interactive assessment process originally involving consultants from IBM and Black and& Veatch, as well as in 2011 and 2012.
-This analysis was refined and updated by Accenture, Inc., and Harbourfront Group, along with professionals from the impacted business units of the Companies, the FirstEnergy finance department and its rate department.
-In 2013 and 2014.
-The data were reviewed and updated in an iterative process throughout 2011 and 2012.
-This analysis and again in 2013.
-The resultingoriginal analytics quantified estimated costs and potential operational savings based on information known as of August, 2012.
+The data underlying the financial analysis were produced through a highly interactive assessment process originally involving consultants from IBM and Black & Veatch in 2011 and 2012.
+This analysis was refined and updated by Accenture, Inc., and Harbourfront Group, along with professionals from the impacted business units of the Companies, the FirstEnergy finance department and its rate department in 2013 and 2014.
+The data were reviewed and updated in an iterative process throughout 2011, 2012 and again in 2013.
+The original analytics quantified estimated costs and potential operational savings based on information known as of August, 2012.
 This analysis was supplemented with additional information, analytics and experiences through 2013 and modified to reflect the Accelerated Deployment Schedule.
 Activities performed in the development of the Financial Model included: